 - Balsam of Peru

 - Cinnamic Aldehyde (Cinnamates)

 - Sodium Metabisulfite

 Allergen-Free Body Care

 On occasion, they also change a formulation without changing the packaging to alert you of the change.
 Always, Always, Always check the ingredient list against your safe list.
-SkinSafe Products does a fantastic job aiding allergy-sufferers in finding safe products, but again a database can’t possibly know when a product changes its formulations.
+SkinSafe Products does a fantastic job aiding allergy-sufferers in finding Allergy-free body care products, but again a database can’t possibly know when a product changes its formulations.
 Check and double-check.
 That’s the way!

 Ingredients: Petrolatum, Paraffinum Liquidum / Mineral Oil / Huile Minerale, Paraffin, Ozokerite, Dimethicone, Aqua / Water / Eau, Ceramide Np, Ceramide Ap, Ceramide Eop, Carbomer, Sodium Lauroyl Lactylate, Proline, Cholesterol, Phenoxyethanol, Tocopheryl Acetate, Tocopherol, Hydrolyzed Hyaluronic Acid, Panthenol, Pantolactone, Phytosphingosine, Xanthan Gum, Ethylhexylglycerin

 This ointment is a superstar.
 With Petrolatum, Hyaluronic Acid, and Ceramides, it has wonderful hydration and humectant properties.
 Its fragrance-free and lanolin-free qualities make it perfect for healing and protecting dry, chapped lips or even chapped delicate cheeks that have been in the cold too long.